AhmedKubba12/TurathiAI/data/README.md

 ```

 The dataset itself is **not** committed to this repository (see `.gitignore`); it
-is distributed separately under its own terms.
+is distributed separately under its own terms (contact the authors).
 Place the extracted `CHDB_Full`
 folder here, or point the config/CLIs at your own path.

 ## Key statistics (Section 3.1.4)